Bubz949/finShield/SeniorShield/DB_FIX_README.md

-# Database Setup Fix for FinShield
+# Database Setup Fix for Nuvanta

 ## Problem
 Your PostgreSQL database is missing the required tables/columns, causing login errors with code `42703` (undefined_column).